 Sam Carana: “Local feebates are the best way to go.
 It makes sense to add fees to the price of fuel, and - in order to most effectively facilitate the necessary transition to EVs - the revenues are best used to support EVs locally, which also helps such polices gain popular support locally.”

 The analysis also looks at a wider set of local feebates, such as fees on sales of fossil fuel-powered cars, with the revenues used to fund rebates on local sales of EVs.
 Fees on facilities that sell or process fuel could also raise revenues that could be used to fund rebates on, say, EV chargers.
-Furthermore, differentiation in fees on car registration, on car parking and on road toll could all help make EVs more attractive.
+Furthermore, differentiation in fees on car registration, on car parking and on toll roads could all help make EVs more attractive.

 In conclusion, a wide set of local feebates can most effectively facilitate the necessary changes and can best gain local support.
 The climate crisis urgently needs comprehensive and effective action, as described in the Climate Plan, which recommends implementation of local feebates to facilitate the necessary changes.